Agent Skills: Feature Documentation Generation & Verification

 Quick Summary

-Goal: Generate comprehensive 17-section business feature documentation with mandatory code evidence for all test cases.
+Goal: Generate comprehensive 17-section business feature docs with mandatory code evidence for all test cases.

 Workflow: